lucky-wolf/DW2-XL/README.md

 ### v1.19.4
 - Quick patch: Separated new images into new paths so they don't overwrite vanilla images (new games only)
 - Reduced Galactic Science Center to 100K (was 200K)
+- Revamped Strike Craft hull bays
+- Gizurean now use same techs for strike craft as other races (but retain their unique designs & special hangar bays)

 ### v1.19.3
 - Quick patch: Fixed some Missile [Ftr] and [PD] component values to align with new Missile [S] changes